WorkSpaceMan/jxp/docs/installation.md

 ## Requirements

-JXP runs on [Node JS](https://nodejs.org/en/).
-We support Node v10 and above, and recommend Node v16.
-It has been tested up to Node v17.
+JXP runs on [Node.js](https://nodejs.org/en/). **Node.js 22 or newer is required** (`engines.node` is `>=22.0.0` in the package).
+We recommend the current Node 22 LTS release.

-JXP requires a [Mongo](https://www.mongodb.com/) database server to connect to.
-You can host your own, or we also support connecting to [MongoDB Atlas](https://www.mongodb.com/cloud/atlas), which has a free tier if you don't want to have Mongo running locally.
+JXP requires a [MongoDB](https://www.mongodb.com/) database server to connect to.
+You can host your own, or connect to [MongoDB Atlas](https://www.mongodb.com/cloud/atlas), which has a free tier if you don't want Mongo running locally.

-JXP will also take advantage of Memcache if you have it installed, although it's not a requirement.
-We can use a local or external Memcache server.
+Optional in-process response caching is available via environment variables (see [Caching](caching.md)).
+No external Memcache server is required.

-If you want to send out forgotten password links, you'll need an SMTP server you can connect to.
+If you want to send forgotten-password links, configure SMTP on your `JXP()` options object (see [Configuration](configuration.md#smtp-and-password-recovery)).

+### JXP 4

+JXP 4 is implemented in TypeScript and published as compiled JavaScript in `dist/`.
+Running from source requires `npm run build` (also runs on `npm install` via `prepare`).
+Consumer apps still define models as `*_model.js` files in `MODEL_DIR`.

 ## Running on Docker

-You can run JXP on Docker using Docker Compose.
-Just run `docker-compose up -d` and it should Just Work (tm).
+The repository includes `Dockerfile` and `docker-compose.yml`.
+Review those files and align environment variables with [Configuration](configuration.md) (`MONGO_CONNECTION_STRING` or `MONGODB_*` vars) before running `docker compose up -d`.

 ## Installing the easy way

 JXP has a helper that will set up and configure an instance for you.

 First, install JXP globally:

 `npm install --global jxp`

 Now run `jxp-setup <directory>` and follow the prompts.
 This will install the necessary files, give you a few models to get started, and help you set up an admin username and password.

 Once the setup is complete, use `npm start` to start the server.